Shen-SJ/StLeaveScrap/README.md

 ## Future work
 * Develop the GUI.
-* Maybe code the Excel VBA to automatic modified TA's student attendance by the data from the program.
+* Code the Excel VBA to automatic modified TA's student attendance by the data from the program.

 ## License